axel-bernal/CraiG/README.md

 Comments:
   d.1) The path for the final summarized(merged output) w/o alt splicing is SUMMARY/unionized.final.gff3.
 This file contains the best possible gene model predictions that use all RNA-Seq libraries to predict UTRs and the input gene annotations to predict CDS.
 This file has no stage-specific alternative splicing however.
 The last field in the gff3 for mRNA entries contains detail about the experiment/sample id used as support evidence to predict the either UTR.

-  d.2) The path SUMMARY/denovo.final.gff3 contains the stage-specific alternative splicing denovo predictions.
+  The path SUMMARY/denovo.final.gff3 contains the stage-specific alternative splicing denovo predictions.
 The last field in the gff3 for mRNA entries contains detail about the experiment/sample id used as support evidence to predict the gene model.
-Transcripts with UTR variations but otherwise identical CDS will be reported as one transcript only and the last gff3 field will also contain details about the UTR annotations for each sample-id involved. d.3) The list of prefixes for each RNA-Seq library can be specified in a file if there are many libraries involved.
+Transcripts with UTR variations but otherwise identical CDS will be reported as one transcript only and the last gff3 field will also contain details about the UTR annotations for each sample-id involved.

-7. TODO
+   The list of prefixes for each RNA-Seq library can be specified in a file if there are many libraries involved.

-   ====
+## TODO
-   a) The integration of RNA-Seq and ensemble-type evidence sources has not been fully tested.
+    The integration of RNA-Seq and ensemble-type evidence sources has not been fully tested.
 It does not occur in practice too often.
-   b) The human RNA-Seq model has not been fully tested either.
+   The human RNA-Seq model has not been fully tested either.
 The chance never came to be.
 This is something that is almost ready, but there needs to be some real testing data.